So I’m rubbish at writing blogs. This is something I’ve now truly proven to myself. Not for lack of trying!

 One way of achieving this exact thing is to use something called counterdiabatic driving (CD) [Demirplak03], which involves counteracting the excitations by applying an external drive.
 The concept of CD can be made clear using a very popular analogy (see Fig. 1):

-Imagine you’re a waiter carrying a glass of water on a tray from the bar to a customer at a table.
+Imagine a waiter carrying a glass of water on a tray from the bar to a customer at a table.
 When the waiter starts moving they accelerate and induce a ‘force’ on the glass, making it wobble and splash around.
 The faster the waiter moves, the stronger the force, so the only way to keep the glass from spilling is to move very slowly.
-One way the waiter can counteract this force and walk quicker is by tilting the tray with the glass so as to keep the water from spilling, modifying the tilt as they weave around the restaurant to account for the shifting direction and magnitude of the force.
+One way they can counteract this force and walk quicker is by tilting the tray with the glass so as to keep the water from spilling, modifying the tilt as they weave around the restaurant to account for the shifting direction and magnitude of the force.
 Note that we don’t care what position the glass is while it’s being carried, only that it is upright, still and full of water at the beginning and end of its journey.

 If we now imagine the glass of water and tray to be the quantum system, then its ground state at time t=0 is standing still and upright on the bar and its ground state at t=T is standing perfectly still and upright on the customer’s table.
 The time-dependent Hamiltonian is, therefore, the path of the waiter from the bar to the customer.
 When the waiter moves too fast, the glass wobbles – equally, when the Hamiltonian changes too quickly in time, the quantum system may get excited from the ground state.
 The trick in the quantum case is to try and imitate what the waiter does and tilt the tray.